 Timberleaf’s vibrant orange camping trailer is a talking point of your travels, even when your surrounding landscapes come with enough picturesque stories.
 This teardrop trailer is charming and playful, created from quality craftsmanship and fine woodworking.
-It’s a camping trailer that takes camping back to its base: forgoing non-essentials in favour of keeping itself small and sturdy.
+It’s a camping trailer that takes camping back to its base: forgoing non-essentials in favor of keeping itself small and sturdy.

 The Classic Teardrop Trailer is with you no matter where you’re heading next and comes in three different varieties; Standard, All-Road, and Off-Road.
-Each comes with its own specific details, like wheels designed for rugged terrain and a fully insulated cabin to keep the wind, heat and cold at bay.
+Each comes with its own specific details, like wheels designed for rugged terrain and a fully insulated cabin to keep the wind, heat, and cold at bay.
 Despite its cute nature, this is a camping trailer that doesn’t mess around: it’s got plenty of space for cooking facilities and relaxation with spacious skylight, all kitted out in tonal wooden shades.
-The trailer itself comes in a variety of vibrant colours, if orange isn’t to your choosing.
+The trailer itself comes in a variety of vibrant colors, if orange isn’t to your choosing.